bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 * Release date of Multilanguage.

 == Upgrade Notice ==

+= V1.0.7 =
+The Polish language file is added.
+A bug with displaying video was fixed.
+A bug with compatibility with the Promobar plugin was fixed.
+Page address changing bug when and address features letter combinations from the translation slug was fixed.
+Display of categories translation in the Dashboard was fixed.
+Access to the files in WP root directory bug was fixed.
+Excerpt translation bug was fixed.
+A bug with displaying messages when language chart is being edited was fixed.
+A bug with compatibility with Booking System (Booking Calendar) plugin was fixed.
+A bug with uploading images in NextGEN Gallery plugin when working with Multilanguage was fixed.
+An image for en_US was changed for the USA flag, and en_GB language was added.
+We updated all functionality for wordpress 4.2-RC2.

 = V1.0.6 =
 We added shortcode and the strings to paste into the template source code.
 Fixed pagination for default permalinks.
 Fixed author link for default permalinks.